 Chapter Leader Interview: Uniting One World with 8 Billion Trees – The Fight on Climate Change

 On November 26th, the United Nations is set to have its COP26 Climate Conference that will spotlight the important and urgent situation on global warming and climate change.
-COP26 is being held under the auspices of the UN in Glasgow, England and all members countries are attending, realizing the urgency and severity of the subject.
+COP26 is being held under the auspices of the UN in Glasgow, Scotland and all members countries are attending, realizing the urgency and severity of the subject.
 As well, the United Nations Association’s Northwest, MidPacific and Southern California Regions have joined together to present a groundbreaking forum in anticipation of the Climate Conference.

 Amid the great attention and dire situations on global warming and climate change, it’s highly refreshing and comforting to recognize that there are many individuals, communities, and organizations that work tirelessly and eagerly to make even a small difference in this vast and challenging global issue.